Ohiopyle Falls is located right in town.

 Visit a Frank Lloyd Wright House

-Frank Lloyd Wright was a very popular architect in the late 1800’s and early 1900’s, designing over 1,000 structures over his 70 year career.
+Frank Lloyd Wright was a popular architect living in the late 1800’s and early 1900’s, designing over 1,000 structures over his 70-year career.

 He believed in incorporating natural landscapes into his designs rather than disturbing them.
 One of his most popular and well-known designs is located just 10 minutes up the road on PA-381North/Mill Road.

 The house has won many awards and is now a National Historic Landmark.
-The house and surrounding land was donated to the Western Pennsylvania Conservancy in 1963, and is open for tours daily.
+The house and surrounding land were donated to the Western Pennsylvania Conservancy in 1963 and are now open for tours daily.

-Kentuck Knob is another Frank Lloyd Wright house built less than 10 minutes from Ohiopyle in another direction.
+Kentuck Knob is another Frank Lloyd Wright house, less than 10 minutes from Ohiopyle in another direction.
+While it doesn’t have the same drama as a waterfall-like Fallingwater, the

 This house, originally built for the Hagan family, owners of Hagan Ice Cream, offers only guided tours.
+You can’t just show up and wander around the grounds.
 Combination tours of both houses are also an option.

 Wharton Iron Furnace